Edgar0618/Financial-Insight-Extractor/README.md

 ## Initial Setup

 1. **Install MongoDB:**
-   Open your terminal and run the following commands to install MongoDB on macOS:
+   Open your terminal and run these commands to install MongoDB on macOS:
    ```bash
    brew tap mongodb/brew
    brew install mongodb-community